 Principle:

-When we give, we give not only to God’s servants but to God himself.
-It is a sacrifice to God.
-Monetary sacrifice praises God.
-God puts a premium on giving that comes from love.
+When we give, we give not only to God’s servants but to God Himself.

 Application:

-God deems money given to God’s servants as a sacrifice to himself.
+God deems money given to His servants as a sacrifice to Himself.
 It rejoices the heart of God.
-God gives us the responsibility to glorify himself with our resources.
-We glorify him, not only with our surplus, but with every dime we own.
-The money he gives us is not ours, but his and ours.
+God gives us the responsibility to glorify Him with our resources.
+We glorify Him not only with our surplus but with every dime we own.
+The money He gives us is not ours, but His and ours.
 The service of giving to the cause of Christ not only encourages and advances the cause of Christ, but it is an act of worship.
 God takes pleasure in this.